kkalouli/RQueT/README.md

 ## Annotation Guidelines

 ## Corpus
+Due to copyright reasons, the corpus cannot be provided directly.
+Instead, we provide a script with which the exact corpus can be retrieved from its source.
+In order to create the corpus, you should first download the CNN files made available by Sood, 2017: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ISDPJU
+After you have downloaded all 6 files, unzip them and put them in one folder.
+In the same folder, you have to also place the script *create_cnn_corpus.py* (found within the *scripts* folder) and the provided *mapped_indices.csv* file.
+After doing so, you can simply run the script by typing *python create_cnn_corpus.py*.
+If the script runs without any issues, you will have a file containing the entire corpus, a file containing the train split and a file containing the test split.
+The output files will be tab-separated and have the following structure:
+- ID: the unique ID of this question
+- ctxB2: the second sentence before the question
+- ctxB2_speaker: the speaker of ctxB2
+- ctxB1: the first sentence before the question
+- ctxB1_speaker: the speaker of ctxB1
+- question: the question under investigation
+- question_speaker: the speaker of the question
+- ctxA1: the first sentence after the question
+- ctxA1_speaker: the speaker of ctxA1
+- ctxA2: the second sentence after the question
+- ctxA2_speaker: the speaker of ctxA2
+- gold_label: the gold label for this question, as annotated within this work

 ## Models
 We make available the most significant models trained within this work.
 Specifically, we make available the following: